 Bryant University strictly prohibits retaliation by any student, staff, or faculty member against a person who makes a report, assists someone with a report, or participates in any aspect of the investigation or resolution of a report.

-Bryant University is committed to providing an inclusive and welcoming educational and working environment for all members of its campus community.
-Consistent with these values and applicable law, including Tile IX, the Clery Act and the Violence Against Women Reauthorization Act of 2013, the University maintains a comprehensive program designed to protect members of the University community from discrimination on the basis of sex or gender, which includes sexual misconduct such as sexual harassment and sexual assault, stalking and intimate partner violence.
+Bryant University is committed to providing an inclusive and welcoming educational and working environments for all members of its campus community.
+Consistent with these values and applicable law, including Tile IX, the Clery Act and the Violence Against Women Reauthorization Act of 2013, the University maintains a comprehensive program designed to protect members of the University community from discrimination on the basis of sex or gender, which includes sex-based harassment such as hostile environment, sexual assault, stalking and intimate partner violence.

-Bryant’s Title IX Coordinators are responsible for coordinating Bryant’s compliance with Title IX.
-Bryant’s Title IX Coordinators are:
+Bryant’s Title IX Coordinator is responsible for coordinating Bryant’s compliance with Title IX.
+The Title IX Coordinator is:

 mharris11@bryant.edu

-The student conduct process for dealing with complaints is described in The Student Code of Conduct. which provides additional information regarding sexual misconduct complaints.
-Individuals are strongly encouraged to read The Student Code of Conduct to fully understand the process.
+Prohibited conduct that does not meet the definition and/or scope of prohibited Title IX conduct may be addressed through the student conduct process.
+The student conduct process is described in The Student Code of Conduct. which provides additional information regarding sexual misconduct complaints.
+Students are strongly encouraged to read The Student Code of Conduct to fully understand the process.
+Prohibited conduct that does not meet the definition and/or scope of prohibited Title IX conduct involving other members of the community, such as faculty or staff, are subject to sanction set forth in the respective Faculty or Employee Handbooks.